Skip to content

 The inpatient consult service sees patients with acute renal failure, electrolyte and acid-base disorders and severe hypertension, as well as following end-stage renal disease patients requiring hemo- or peritoneal dialysis.
 The program maintains a teaching service census of approximately 20-40 patients, with two to five new consults per day.
 Critically ill patients in intensive-care settings (MICU, SICU, heart and vascular ICU, neuro ICU and associated intermediate-care units) make up a third to half of a typical census.
 Fellows supervise and teach residents and students on the service, with additional support from two physician assistants.

-The transplant service performs 40 to 50 kidney and kidney/pancreas transplants per year.
-Fellows see patients in the clinic pre-transplant, present them in selection meeting, follow them in the hospital in the peritransplant period and maintain follow-up in the post-transplant clinic setting.
-Fellows also see long-term follow-up transplant patients as part of the continuity clinic.
+Training in transplantation is conducted at Penn State Health Milton S. Hershey Medical Center and UPMC Harrisburg.
+Experience with new transplants (50 to 60 per year) occurs in Harrisburg, and chronic clinic exposure along with a transplant biopsy conference and HLA conference occur in Hershey.
+Fellows also see long-term follow-up transplant patients as part of their continuity clinic.
 The exposure to patient selection, advanced immunosuppressant therapies, post-transplant management and long-term follow-up ensures that the fellow has a superior skill set in dealing with transplant patients in both in- and outpatient settings.

 Outpatient Clinical Training Expand answer